 When taking long-distance trips, it can be easy to doze off or try to drive through the drowsiness.
-However, it’s just as dangerous to drive sleepy as it is to drive under the influence of drugs or alcohol.
 Because of this, it’s important to figure out how to stay awake behind the wheel and take care of yourself if you do get too tired to continue.
 Here are a few of our tips for dealing with driver fatigue.

 1. Take a break.